 Since then, Karthika has won many accolades.
 She was one of the top 50 participants in the Budapest Forum, the final stage of the Global Debate and Public Policy Challenge (GDPPC), where she competed against renowned and accomplished candidates from all over the world to reach the semi-final rounds.
 She won the CNN-IBN Zindagi Live Award 2013.

 Karthika graduated in 2017.
-She is currently an Associate at AZB & Partners.
+She is worked an Associate at AZB & Partners.
+She is currently working as an Associate with Rajaram Legal, Bangalore.